-- Group elements using classes in order to create more specific styles on their website. - Apply the rgb() color function to add custom colors to their website
+• Group elements using classes in order to create more specific styles on their website.

+Apply the rgb() color function to add custom colors to their website

-Print a copy of RGB Colors - Activity Guide for every student.
+Print a copy of the activity guide for every student.

 Heads Up!
 Please make a copy of any documents you plan to share with students.